Elin-Johnson/kodekloud-coupon/README.md

 For the finest KodeKloud coupon codes and discounts, explore the offers above.
 Save significantly on top-rated courses with exclusive deals.
 Seize the opportunity to enhance your skills and advance your career, all while enjoying cost savings.
 Claim your KodeKloud discount today!

-### Is there a KodeKloud student discount available?
+## Is there a KodeKloud student discount available?

 Yes!
-KodeKloud offers a **20% discount** on all courses for students.
+KodeKloud offers a **20% discount on all courses** for students.
 Additionally, university students can enjoy one month of free access to DevOps courses.
 Check out their official website to learn more about this offer.

 ### Is KodeKloud Standard subscription Worth it?

 Yes, the KodeKloud Standard subscription is worth it if you're serious about learning DevOps, cloud, or Kubernetes.
-It offers hands-on labs, real-world projects, and up-to-date content that helps you build practical skills—not just theory.
+It offers hands-on labs, real-world projects, and up-to-date content that helps you build practical skills, not just theory.